Charles B. Gatewood

-First Lieutenant Charles Bare Gatewood (April 5, 1853 – May 20, 1896) was an American soldier born in Woodstock, Virginia.
-He served in the United States Army in the 6th Cavalry after graduating from West Point.
-Upon assignment to the American Southwest, Gatewood led platoons of Apache and Navajo scouts against renegades during the Apache Wars.
-In 1886, he played a key role in ending the Geronimo Campaign by persuading Geronimo to surrender to the army.
-Beset with health problems due to exposure in the Southwest and Dakotas, Gatewood was critically injured in the Johnson County War and retired from the Army in 1895, dying a year later from stomach cancer.
-Before his retirement he was nominated for the Medal of Honor, but was denied the award.
-He was portrayed by Jason Patric in the 1993 film Geronimo: An American Legend.
+First Lieutenant Charles Bare Gatewood (April 5, 1853 – May 20, 1896) was an American soldier and officer.
+Born in Woodstock, Virginia, he was raised in nearby Harrisonburg, where his father ran a printing press.
+He was commissioned a second lieutenant in the United States Army and assigned to the 6th U.S. Cavalry Regiment after graduating from the United States Military Academy at West Point.
+Upon assignment to the American Southwest territories, Gatewood led platoons of Apache and Navajo scouts against renegades during the Apache Wars.

+In 1886, Gatewood played a key role in ending the Geronimo Campaign.
+He pursued the leader of the campaign, Geronimo, before meeting with him and persuading him to cross back over the Mexico–United States border.
+With Geronimo holed up in the mountains of northern Mexico, Gatewood eventually convinced him to surrender to himself and commanding general Nelson A. Miles.

+Beset with health problems due to exposure to the harsh conditions on the American frontier, Gatewood sustained serious injuries during the Johnson County War.
+Gatewood retired from the Army in 1895.
+He was nominated for the Congressional Medal of Honor, but was denied the award.
+He died of stomach cancer, a year after his retirement.

 Early life

 Gatewood was born into a family in Woodstock, Virginia, on April 5, 1853.
 He became a cadet at the United States Military Academy at West Point in 1873 where he earned the nickname Scipio Africanus because of his resemblance to the Roman general of the same name.
-He graduated in 1877 and commissioned as Second Lieutenant.
+He graduated 23rd in a class of 76 in June 1877 and commissioned as second lieutenant.
 He received orders to the 6th US Cavalry in the Southwest at Fort Wingate, New Mexico.

-Apache Wars
+Apache wars

 Gatewood led companies of Apache and Navajo Scouts in Apache territory throughout the Southwestern United States.
 He was respected among the Apaches and earned the nickname Nanton Bse-che, meaning "Big-nosed Captain", sometimes rendered as Nantan Bay-chen-daysen.
 After one year of service at Fort Wingate, Gatewood was made the commander of Apache scouts from the White Mountain Apache Reservation, and later an aide-de-camp to General Nelson Miles.
 One of his sergeants was William Alchesay, a scout who was a former White Mountain Chief.